Jayroo5245/DCAndroidContest2017/README.md

 * Follow the [DCAndroid twitter account](https://twitter.com/DCAndroid)
 * Tweet something clever (Please) and include #DCAndroidContest, @DCAndroid and @AnDevCon in the body of the tweet.
 Obviously the more tweets you send the better.
 * Whichever twitter user gets the most tweets, likes and retweets will win a Free ticket to [AnDevCon DC in July 2017](http://www.andevcon.com/dc2017/registrationdetails).
 We will aggregate all tweets, likes and retweets so feel free to send as many as you like.
+* Verify that your tweets show up in the appropriate #DCAndroidContest hashtag here: https://twitter.com/hashtag/DCAndroidContest
 * Prizes must be claimed in person at the DCAndroid meetup in May 2017.

 Disclaimer: